NORKA

 Die Welt-Post Letters

-Many letters were written between family and friends living in Norka and North America during the famines of the 1920's and 1930's famines in Russia.
-A number of these letters were published in Die Welt-Post (The Worldpost), a German language newspaper originally established in Lincoln, Nebraska and later published in Omaha, Nebraska.
-Die Welt-Post was read by many Volga German families.
+Die Welt-Post (The World-Post) was a German language newspaper established initially in Lincoln, Nebraska, and later published in Omaha, Nebraska.
+Die Welt-Post was read by many Volga German families in the United States and Canada.

 Die Welt-Post Banner